Bonerdelli/stock-screener/README.md

 # Stock Screener Application

-This demo project is an Angular-based application for a cryptocurrency stock screener See task description in TASK.md.
+This is cryptocurrency stock screener, Angular-based Demo project.
+See task description in TASK.md.
+The final version is deployed here: https://bonerdelli.github.io/stock-screener/

 ## Requirements